geostyler/geostyler-style/README.md

 The *Geostyler Style* is not primarily intended to be a new standard for styling geographic data.

 The main task of the format is to be an **exchange format** for all the other standards.
-It should be capable of storing the styling possibilities of SLD, OpenLayers-Styles, MapBox-Styles, CartoCSS, … while being easily read- and writable.
+It should be capable of storing the styling possibilities of SLD, OpenLayers-Styles, MapBox-Styles, CartoCSS (and others) while being easily read- and writable.

 On the other hand it is used by the [GeoStyler](https://github.com/terrestris/geostyler) to build the UI components.
 This